manoharan-lab/holopy/docs/source/users/theories.rst

 The HoloPy :class:`.ScatteringTheory` classes know how to calculate scattered fields from detector and scatterer information.
 Each scattering theory is only able to work with certain specific scatterers.

-There are two broad classes of scattering theories in HoloPy: the :ref:`Lens-free<lens_free>` theories which treat the recorded fields as the magnified image of the fields at the focal plane, and the :ref:`Lens<with_lens>` theories which use a more detailed description of the effects of the objective lens.
+There are two broad classes of scattering theories in HoloPy:
+:ref:`lens-free<lens_free>` theories which treat the recorded fields as the magnified image of the fields at the focal plane, and :ref:`lens-based<with_lens>` theories which use a more detailed description of the effects of the objective lens.
 The lens-free theories usually do not need any additional parameters specified, whereas the lens theories need the lens's acceptance angle, which can be specified as either a fixed number or a :class:`.Prior` object, representing an unknown value to be determined in an inference calculation.

 All scattering theories in HoloPy inherit from the :class:`.ScatteringTheory` class.